 “I was so heartbroken to hear about what happened last Friday.
 Jennifer was one of the most amazing people I’ve ever met.
 Hearing about what happened brought back an overwhelming flood of emotions regarding my time at Muir Wood and the amazing work we did together.
-More than anything, I remember how much the boys wanted to get out of class so they could go talk to and hang out with Jennifer.”
+More than anything, I remember how much the teens wanted to get out of class so they could go talk to and hang out with Jennifer.”

-– Ben Spencer, Author and former Muir Wood teacher
+– Ben Spencer, author and former Muir Wood teacher

 “In our brief time with Dr. Golick we learned how kind, generous, and passionate she was in her healing work with youth, families and veterans.
 You may not know that she volunteered her time last May to drive 6 hours RT up from St. Helena to Squaw Valley because she wanted to share her expertise in youth substance abuse treatment with our participants at the summit.
 She wanted to help meet the needs of people who were suffering and she responded to our request with humility, dedication, and warmth.
 If you were fortunate to have attended her workshop in the afternoon on May 12th, 2016, we know you were impacted by her work and insights.
 She will be profoundly missed.
 There are no words that can fill the void of the loss of Jennifer to her family, friends, coworkers, colleagues, clients, and the prevention and treatment field.
 However we can honor her memory by being inspired by her work, and her passion for serving others.”